 The better shape your business is in, the more likely you are to sell it quickly for a premium price.
 Some of the simplest steps you can take are the most effective – getting your paperwork in shape, for instance – whereas others may take a little more planning.
 Take a long, hard look at every aspect of your business and start taking action to maximise its value right away.

 Excluding physical assets, the value of your business is tied up in lots of intangibles such as your brand, staff, customer list and financial performance.
-While your buyer will take all these things into account when arriving at a decision to buy (or not), they’re only interested in past performance as a predictor of future performance.
+While your buyer will take all these things into account when deciding to buy (or not), they’re only interested in past performance as a predictor of future performance.

 If your staff are valuable, loyal and willing to transition to work under a new owner, they’ll be an asset to the sale.
 Your buyer will realise that employees are free to up and leave – mostly with just a month’s notice – but if he or she can see they’re valued, motivated and of long-standing service, they’ll definitely add to the cachet and make transitioning the business easier all round.